ctfer-io/ctfd-chall-manager/webdocs/design/challenge/_index.md

 Challenges with the **destroy-on-flag** option will automatically destroy the instance when the player submits the correct flag.

 Please note: enabling this option will slow down CTFd's response time when the correct flag is submitted due to instance destruction.
+We recommend that you only activate this option if you don't want to use mana.

 ### Mana Cost